-If you've spotted a better deal (incl postage) on any of those we've listed, please use the "suggest deals" link below to report them in the discussion.
+If you've spotted a better deal (incl postage) on any of those we've listed, please let us know in the forum.

 Important!
 Ensure you know how to shop safely before trying these deals

 Whether it's a retailer or restaurateur, airline or air-conditioner seller, computer shop or car rental company, there are always two main risks: either it's a dodgy company, or it's a legit company that has financial problems and goes bust.

 The aim of these tips is to help you minimise the risks.